GreptimeTeam/docs/docs/user-guide/supported-protocols/http-api.md

 ### Parameters and Result for Python scripts

-`/scripts` accepts query parameters schema and name for naming the script and processes the POST method body as the script file content.
+`/scripts` accepts query parameters `db` which specifies the database, and `name` for naming the script and processes the POST method body as the script file content.

-`/run-script` runs the compiled script and returns the output which is the same as the query result in /sql API.
+`/run-script` runs the compiled script by`db` and `name`, then returns the output which is the same as the query result in `/sql` API.

+`/run-scripts` also receives other query parameters as the user params passed into the coprocessor, refer to [Input and Output](/user-guide/python-coprocessor/io#input).

 ## OpenAPI docs